How To Have An Amazing Weekend Getaway in Donegal, Ireland

 One more day left to discover some new places.
-As my return flight is scheduled for Monday morning I thought it would be a good idea to be back in Dublin area by Sunday afternoon or evening.
+As my return flight is scheduled for Monday morning, I thought it would be a good idea to be back in Dublin area by Sunday afternoon or evening.
 So I chose a different route to go back to Dublin than the one I took to go to Dungloe.
 My route choice brought me to Sligo and the most massive megalithic cemetery in Ireland.

 Carrowmore is situated four kilometers southwest of Sligo and is not the largest one only but also among the oldest cemeteries of this kind in whole Ireland.
 The most past exemplars are approx 5000 years old.
 Till today, 27 monuments survived in various stages of preservation.
 Researchers think that there may have been up to 100 monuments in this area.
 Unfortunately, the most of them were damaged by land clearance and quarrying in the nineteenth century.
 The tombs are out of boulder circles, many of them with a central dolmen.
 Definitely, worth a visit, especially, with five Euro admission fee per adult only.

 After dipping into the ancient past of Ireland, I headed back to Drogheda where I stayed in this last night.
 Three more hours of driving.
 I considered having on or two more stops on this route in Carrick-on Shannon to have lunch and a visit to Belvedere House & Garden in Mullingar.
 But I felt good enough to go for these three hours in one drive and be as early as possible in Drogheda to have some relax time on my last evening.